alexjohnives/skyguide/README.md

 [Sky: Children of the Light Official Game Website](https://thatgamecompany.com/sky/)

 I was a beta tester for this MMO (Massively Mulitplayer Online Game) in 2019.
 Having not played since it launched that same year, I revisited a couple of months ago to see how it had progressed.

 I discovered it had become incredibly popular with over 50 million downloads, a huge international online community and a significantly expanded virtual world to explore.

 ![Sky: Children of the Light](https://github.com/alexjohnives/skyguide/blob/master/assets/images/skythatgamecompany.png)

 What first appealed to me about Sky, is it's a game that promotes community, kindness and friendship.
-For this reason it attracts a wide range of age groups, and particularly many younger players.
+For this reason it attracts a wide range of age groups, with the creator Jenova Chen stating he wanted to create a game that even families could play together.

 To progress, players have to collect light which they can trade for other in game currencies, and winged lights which they use to complete the final level of the game.
-For players who want to progress, they soon learn that there are patterns of play for collecting these two elements which yield the optimum results.
+Players soon learn that there are patterns of play for collecting these two elements which yield the optimum results.

 Winged lights in the game are at fixed locations, and there are over 100 of them.
-Once collected, these can be traded in once a week before the game resets on Sundays 0000 at UTC (-7hours).
+Once collected, these can be traded in once a week before the game resets on Sundays at 0000 PST or PDT UTC (-8hours or -7hours).

 Having learned that many players resort to reading game guides and watching videos, I thought that an interactive website could instead provide the optimum resource for players in locating and memorising these locations.